 If you want the warmth of traditional hardwood flooring, look no further than white or red oak.
 Think you can't afford it?
 Think again!
 Oak engineered flooring costs but a fraction of the real thing, and with your choice of stains or finishes, you can create or re-create any look that you love.

 Light-color floors are a superb option for dining rooms, children's nurseries, or indeed any space you wish to feel bright and airy.
 In this natural maple engineered floor, each piece shows variations in color and shade, so once the boards come together in the completed installation, the floor becomes a fresh, mood-lifting foundation for decor.

-Plank floors, whose boards are wider than the traditional three inches, tend to have a luxurious, custom look reminiscent of historic homes and country settings.
-Australian Cypress (pictured here) catches the eye with dark knots and intricate grain patterns, allowing homeowners to achieve a century-old look with a minimum of hassle.
+Plank floors, whose boards are wider than the traditional three inches, tend to have a custom look reminiscent of historic homes and country settings.
+Brazilian Cherry (pictured here) catches the eye with its varied grain patterns and warm red and gold tones, allowing homeowners to achieve a look of luxury with a minimum of hassle.

 Distressed finishes join the rustic, old-world feel of antique flooring with the durability and simplified installation boasted by engineered products.
 The textured surface tolerates bumps and bruises quite well, making a "hand-scraped" option not only a great-looking choice, but also a practical ones for high-traffic areas or homes with pets and kids.

 Get the help you need for the home you want—sign up for the Bob Vila newsletter today!